Grout grimy

 Cleaning

-The answer to 'grout grimy' is that grimy grout is a common problem caused by a buildup of dirt, grime, and mold.
-Symptoms include discolored, stained, or cracked grout lines.
-The best solution depends on the severity of the issue, but generally involves deep cleaning the grout using a specialized cleaner or tool, and potentially resealing the grout to prevent future buildup.
+The answer to 'grout grimy' is that grimy grout is a common problem in bathrooms and kitchens.
+It's usually caused by a buildup of soap scum, mildew, and dirt over time.
+Symptoms include discolored, stained, or crumbling grout lines.
+The good news is that there are several solutions to clean and restore grimy grout, depending on the severity of the issue.

 Step-by-Step Guide